 When access to a public accommodation has been denied, the ADA provides a complaint procedure to eliminate any possible discrimination.
 If you feel you have been discriminated against, or have noticed a business that does not appear to be accessible for people with disabilities, there are several options you may want to consider.
 The list of options may be found under the section “Sources for Assistance” included on this website.

-- Department of Public Works and Environmental Services (DPWES) enforces building code requirements in new construction and in building renovations.
-Many building code provisions include accessibility features for people with disabilities, but DPWES does NOT enforce the civil rights provisions of the ADA.
-More information about DPWES' role in ensuring that buildings in Fairfax County are accessible to people with disabilities.
+- Land Development Services (LDS) enforces building code requirements in new construction and in building renovations.
+Many building code provisions include accessibility features for people with disabilities, but LDS does NOT enforce the civil rights provisions of the ADA.
+More information about LDS' role in ensuring that buildings in Fairfax County are accessible to people with disabilities.

 - Office of Human Rights and Equity Programs, Human Rights Division enforces civil rights laws including the ADA in private facilities and businesses within the county.
 Also, enforces provisions of the ADA in Fairfax County Government.
 If you feel that you have been discriminated against of your disability by a private business or organization or you have been denied acces to a county service or physical access to a county facility contact 703-324-2953, TTY 703-324-2900.

-- Department of Family Services' Disability Services Planning & Development promotes the self-sufficiency and well-being of people with disabilities through advocacy, education, and solution management so that people of all abilities can fully participate in our community.
+- Department of Family Services' Disability Rights & Resources promotes the self-sufficiency and well-being of people with disabilities through advocacy, education, and solution management so that people of all abilities can fully participate in our community.
 Provides additional guidance on the ADA as well as assistance with advocacy strategies and ways to follow up on discrimination complaints.
-Visit their web site or call 703-324-5421 (voice) or 703-449-1186 (TTY).

 - Library Access Services removes barriers to library services for people with disabilities.
 Services include: